Bounding the benefit of adaptivity in quantum metrology using the relative fidelity: Conclusion

 In this paper, we introduced a quantity that we call the relative fidelity of a pair of channels, which is the ratio between the input and the output fidelity for a pair of states.
 By minimising this quantity, subject to a constraint on the input fidelity, we lower bound the fidelity between outputs of an $N$-use channel discrimination or parameter estimation protocol.
 If the minimum relative fidelity is non-zero for every input fidelity, the pair of channels can never be perfectly discriminated.

 The minimum relative fidelity for a given pair of channels (acting on $d$-dimensional inputs) and a given input fidelity constraint can always be achieved by a pair of pure states, each with dimension no more than $d^2$.
-We also found a minimum relative fidelity continuity bound.
-By doing so, we lower bounded the output fidelity for any adaptive protocol discriminating between any pair of channels.
-As a result, we demonstrated that the QFI for an $N$-use protocol is no more than $N^2$ times the maximum one-shot QFI.
-Whilst this was previously known to hold asymptotically~\cite{pirandola_fundamental_2019,zhou_asymptotic_2020}, the proof presented here is valid for any finite number of channel uses.
+We found a minimum relative fidelity continuity bound, and so lower bounded the output fidelity for any adaptive protocol discriminating between any pair of channels.
+As a result, we demonstrated that the QFI for an N-use protocol is no more than $N^2$ times the maximum one-shot QFI~\cite{pirandola_fundamental_2019,zhou_asymptotic_2020,katariya_geometric_2021}, via a simple proof.

 The minimum relative fidelity is a quantity that could prove useful for providing ultimate bounds on the performance of channel discrimination or parameter estimation protocols.
 Because finding it only requires a maximisation over two $d^2$-dimensional pure qudit states for a given input fidelity, it should be easier, in many cases, to bound the performance of a protocol in this way than to optimise over all possible adaptive protocols (as represented by the set of all $d^{2N}$-dimensional quantum combs).
-Although the result of a full optimisation would be more precise than a bound based on the minimum relative fidelity, minimisation over the set of quantum combs involves $\sim d^{4N}$ free parameters (since each comb can be represented by a $d^{2N}$ by $d^{2N}$ Choi matrix), meaning that such a minimisation quickly becomes difficult for large $N$.
-The minimum relative fidelity allows the formulation of bounds - both analytical or numeric - for discrimination problems involving large numbers of channel uses, for which the true minimum output fidelity is computationally intractable to calculate.
+Although the result of a full optimisation would be more precise than a bound based on the minimum relative fidelity, minimisation over the set of quantum combs involves $\sim d^{4N}$ free parameters (since each comb can be represented by a $d^{2N}$ by $d^{2N}$ Choi matrix), meaning that such minimisations quickly become difficult as $N$ increases.
+On the other hand, $F_{R,\mathrm{min}}(0)$ may not provide a good bound until $N$ is large, so Eq.~(\ref{eq: adaptive LB}) could provide a significantly tighter bound than using the asymptotic value.

 \textbf{Acknowledgments.}~This work was funded by the European Union's Horizon 2020 Research and Innovation Action under grant agreement No. 862644 (FET-OPEN project: Quantum readout techniques and technologies, QUARTET).
 L.B.~acknowledges support by the program ``Rita Levi Montalcini'' for young researchers.